To enjoy the full Mail & Guardian online experience: please upgrade your browser

 They are sometimes mentally ill and may equally be reacting to a trauma, either real or imagined, that they have suffered, and decide to take that trauma out on everyone else, Kaslow said in an interview.

 “Some of these people—I don’t want to use the word ‘snap’—but they just go over the edge.
-All the rest of us have a conscience that says, ‘Don’t do this,’” she said, stressing she was new to the Virginia Tech case.

 The way in which the media play up cases such as Columbine may make the idea of committing such a crime to achieve notoriety attractive to certain individuals, she said to explain why such killings appear more prevalent in the US than in other Western countries.